 AmblesideOnline (https://amblesideonline.org/index.shtml) is a free homeschool curriculum that uses Charlotte Mason’s classically-based principles to prepare children for a life of rich relationships with everything around them: God, humanity, and the natural world.
 They have full curriculum year by year from Year 0 (Pre K) to Year 12 with many of the recommended books available for free online.

 Khan Academy (https://www.khanacademy.org/) offers practice exercises, instructional videos, and a personalized learning dashboard that empower learners to study at their own pace in and outside of the classroom.
 We tackle math, science, computer programming, history, art history, economics, and more.

 The Library of Congress (http://read.gov/) is the largest library in the world, with millions of books, recordings, photographs, newspapers, maps and manuscripts in its collections.
 The Library is the main research arm of the U.S. Congress and the home of the U.S. Copyright Office.

 Project Gutenberg (https://www.gutenberg.org/) is a library of over 60,000 free eBooks.
 Choose among free epub and Kindle eBooks, download them or read them online.
 You will find the world’s great literature here, with focus on older works for which U.S. copyright has expired.

 I hope this helps.
 Of course, these resources should be used by the parents as they engage in teaching their children.
 Use discernment in this process.
 For example, not every book that is displayed on the Library of Congress site is going to be helpful or appropriate for our children.

 I’ll update this list as ideas come to mind.
 The LORD commands us to be heavily involved in the education of our children (Proverbs 22:6, Ephesians 6:4).
-Don’t view this as a burden or disruption, but an opportunity that God is giving you to reorder your life around what is most important.
+May the LORD bless you and keep you as you reorder your life around what is most important.

 First Baptist Kingsland